christopher-luu97/MagicML/README.md

 **Plan Breakdown** :
 1. A. Develop initial GUI and identify key buttons
 2. A. Start with scikit based ML for tabular data for backend logic 3.
 Define and build database storage
-3. A. Schema and Data modelling 4.
-Create and build appropriate visualisations for end user view
+3. A. Schema and Data modelling
+4. A. Create and build appropriate visualisations for end user view such as correlation heap maps, feature importance etc.

 **Down the line features**:
 - Implement speech AI capabilities which I have experience in professionally.